 If your microscope does not have a camera port, the scope kit will be attached to one of the eyepieces and you will have to perform the procedure using one eye.

+Technival 2 (Carl Zeiss Jena) – Camera Adapter port available

 If a dissection or stereo microscope is required for your protocol, please list all shots from the script that will be visualized using the microscope (shots are indicated with the 3-digit numbers, like 2.1.1, 2.1.2, etc.).

-Click here to list microscope shots, using the shot numbers from the protocol section of the video script.
+2.5.2 / 2.6.1 / 2.6.2

 2. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
+No

 If Yes, we will need you to record using screen recording software.